 I’ll also add a bread plate to the side of the place setting unless we are pushing the limits of our seating capacity.
 Since I love bread almost as much as I love dishes, I think it deserves a place of honor where it won’t accidentally get soggy from an encroaching adjacent dressing or sauce!

-These soup crocks were unearthed in my parents basement years ago, and the floral plates came from a discount store more recently.
-All are set atop our basic white dinner plates on top of brown wicker chargers that match the color and informality of the soup crocks.
+Here are other combinations I have tried … All are set atop our basic white dinner plates on top of brown wicker chargers that lend some texture and match the informality of the meal.

-I happened upon this pretty china while antiquing on vacation last summer.
+I happened upon this pretty china while antiquing on vacation one summer.
 The set happened to match the colors in my dining room curtains and was too good of a deal to pass up!
 With 12 each dinner, salad, and bread plates, 10 soup bowls, a sugar and creamer and two teacups and a saucer ... since I also collect antique teacups and have amassed dozens of them, the lack of matching teacups didn't bother me in the least!
-The curvy pink charger plates are a perfect complement to the scalloped floral china.

 Not only are dishes wonderful, practical art, they also often invoke memories of where and with whom they were found, or the friends and family that gifted them to me.
 Such a lovely and delicious way to be reminded of the blessings in my life!